Will you retire or keep working?

 Stats Canada says that those who are 50 when asked about their retirement plans say that they plan to stay working until 64 and a bit.
 That is their intention.
 It may be their reality but, for some, a health concern of their own or that of a loved one may put a detour in that plan.
 For others, a layoff, a pink slip, a relocation, a disappearing position, or a tempting package will cause the required recalibration.
 The latter as a reason for retirement has doubled in the last few years.
 Retirement can be the best of times or the worst of times depending on the circumstances and attitudes of the retirees.

 Related article: Is retirement really the best years of your life?

 I hear this more and more.
-A healthy 60 year old has a 50% chance of making it to 90 years of age.
+A healthy 60-year-old has a 50% chance of making it to 90 years of age.
 Can you really see yourself at 85 doing what you do now?
-The good news and the bad news is the same here…you could live a long time!
+The good news and the bad news are the same here…you could live a long time!
 That is why I take the never retire idea with a grain of salt.
 Retirement may be delayed for financial realities or because work is what makes life great for some, but, at some point, a change is going to come.

 Retirement can be whatever you want it to be

 The new retirement is unique to each person.
 It is engaged, flexible, and hugely varied.
 It is living on a sailboat in Central America, volunteering with a fundraising campaign, building a Habitat for Humanity home, taking up a new sport, starting your own B & B, joining a band and cutting a CD, living in France for part of the year, and the options are endless when you have your health, some resources, and a good imagination.
 The Boomer generation has set its own pioneering paths before and is doing that again with a richness of retirement experience.